apache/doris/new-docs/en/data-operate/import/import-way/stream-load-manual.md

 ```

 ### Complete examples
-Data situation: In the local disk path / home / store_sales of the sending and importing requester, the imported data is about 15G, and it is hoped to be imported into the table store\_sales of the database bj_sales.
+Data situation: In the local disk path /home/store_sales of the sending and importing requester, the imported data is about 15G, and it is hoped to be imported into the table store\_sales of the database bj_sales.

 Cluster situation: The concurrency of Stream load is not affected by cluster size.